nshalon/DomCycle/README.md

 DomCycle requires the following inputs:

 - -g: assembly graph in FASTG format
-- -1: R1 mapped to the assembly FASTA in .sam format
+- -1: R1 mapped to the assembly FASTA in SAM format
-- -2: R2 mapped to the assembly FASTA in .sam format
+- -2: R2 mapped to the assembly FASTA in SAM format
 - -k: kmer used for assembly

-Contig names in the supplied FASTG must match the contig names in the SAM files.
-In case you are using MEGAHIT and the FASTG was generated using the megahit_toolkit (see [here](https://github.com/voutcn/megahit/wiki/Visualizing-MEGAHIT's-contig-graph) you may face naming issue, where there is a mismatch between the FASTG and SAM contig names.
-To fix the FASTG we supply a script that recieves as input a FASTA file and associated FASTG file and generates a corrected FASTG file, which can be used as input for DomCycle.
+Contig names in the FASTG file must match the contig names in the SAM files.
+When using MEGAHIT an issue occurs if the FASTG are generated using the megahit_toolkit (see [here](https://github.com/voutcn/megahit/wiki/Visualizing-MEGAHIT's-contig-graph), and the reads were mapped to the FASTA file.
+In that case there is a contig name mismatch between the FASTG and SAM files.
+To fix the naming in the FASTG we supply a script (pl/rename_fastg.pl) that recieves as input a FASTA file and associated FASTG file, and produces a corrected FASTG file.
+This FASTG is suitable as input for DomCycle.
 Usage example:
 `$ perl pl/rename_fastg.pl k77.fasta original_k77.fastg k77.fastg`

-To create the input .sam files, please map each read side separately to the FASTA e.g. `bwa mem contigs_filename.fa R1.fastq > R1_map.sam`.
-Additionally, please ensure that the .sam files contain the full, untruncated contig names.
+To create the input SAM files, please map each read side separately to the FASTA e.g. `bwa mem contigs_filename.fa R1.fastq > R1_map.sam`.
+Additionally, please ensure that the SAM files contain the full, untruncated contig names.

 Configurable parameters: